gatling/gatling/src/sphinx/quickstart.rst

 This application is a simple CRUD application for managing computer models, and was a sample for the `Play Framework <http://www.playframework.com/>`_ before version 2.3.

-You can also run it on your local machine: download Play!
-2.2.x's bundle and check out `the app <https://github.com/gatling/gatling-computer-database>`__.

 Scenario
 --------